MicrosoftDocs/quantum-docs/articles/optimization-overview-introduction.md

 ![Smooth landspace](./media/smooth-landscape.png)

 This kind of problem is easily solved with techniques such as gradient descent, where you begin from an initial starting point and greedily move to any solution with a lower cost.
-After a few moves, the solution converges to the global minimum.
-The global minimum is the lowest point in the optimization landscape.
+After a few moves, the solution converges to the global minimum, the lowest point in the optimization landscape.

 ## Structured landscape
 Consider the following plot of a cost function of two continuous variables where the landscape is rugged, with many hills and valleys: